THU-DA-6D-Pose-Group/self6dpp/README.md

 This repo provides the PyTorch implementation of the work:

-**Gu Wang $\dagger$, Fabian Manhardt $\dagger$, Xingyu Liu, Xiangyang Ji, Federico Tombari.
+**Gu Wang &dagger;, Fabian Manhardt &dagger;, Xingyu Liu, Xiangyang Ji &#9993;, Federico Tombari.
 Occlusion-Aware Self-Supervised Monocular Object Pose Estimation.
 IEEE Transactions on Pattern Analysis and Machine Intelligence.**
 [[Paper](todo)][[bibtex](#Citation)]

 The code will be released soon.